 No-Bake Raspberry Cheesecake Bars

-no bake raspberry cheesecake.
+no bake raspberry cheesecake bars

 The no-bake filling for these raspberry cheesecake bars is super simple.
-It’s a classic no-bake cheesecake base, made of whipped cream, cream cheese, yogurt, sugar, lemon juice, and vanilla extract.
+It’s a classic no-bake cheesecake base, made of whipped cream, cream cheese, sour cream, sugar, lemon juice, and vanilla extract.
+The cream is beaten until light and fluffy and folded together carefully with whipped cream cheese to keep it light and airy.

+There is no gelatin in this recipe so the cheesecake bars are soft and mousse-like.
 If you prefer a firmer cheesecake you can add gelatine.
 See the notes in the recipe card to do this.

 Raspberry topping

-The raspberry mixture is what makes these raspberry bars so delicious.
+The raspberry coulis is what gives these so much delicious flavor.
 A coulis is a smooth fruit sauce, either a fruit purée or made from crushed and strained fruits.
-It contains much less sugar than raspberry jam, which keeps it flavorful, tangy, and bright.
+It contains much less sugar than raspberry jam, making it flavorful, tangy, and bright.
 You can use frozen or fresh raspberries.
+Depending on where you live, frozen raspberries often are a lot cheaper.
+Frozen raspberries are picked at their prime size and sweetness too and make a wonderful coulis.

-The raspberries are cooked down slowly with a little sugar, then strained to remove the seeds.
+The raspberries are cooked slowly with a little sugar and then strained to remove the seeds.
 Cooking the raspberries concentrates the flavor more than using a fresh raspberry swirl.
 The raspberry topping is spread on top of the cheesecake.
+If you don’t feel like removing the seeds, make a raspberry compote instead!

 Equipment